SixArm/mast-cell-help/topics/toxin-exposure/index.md

 Household Toxins:

-* Cleaning Products: Household cleaning agents, if ingested or inhaled, can be toxic.
+* **Cleaning Products**: Household cleaning agents, if ingested or inhaled, can be toxic.

-* Lead Paint: Lead-based paint, if ingested or inhaled as dust, poses a health risk, especially in older homes.
+* **Lead Paint**: Lead-based paint, if ingested or inhaled as dust, poses a health risk, especially in older homes.

-* Carbon Monoxide: This colorless, odorless gas can be emitted by faulty gas appliances and is toxic when inhaled.
+* **Carbon Monoxide**: This colorless, odorless gas can be emitted by faulty gas appliances and is toxic when inhaled.

-* Mold: Certain molds produce mycotoxins that can be harmful when inhaled or ingested.
+* **Mold**: Certain molds produce mycotoxins that can be harmful when inhaled or ingested.

 Medications and Drugs: